 breastfeeding is like one of those cartoon fights where you only see some flailing limbs and sprays of blood in a cloud. except instead of blood it’s milk

-me, checking watch: it’s almost time to torture the baby again. bring her to me me: yet again we will inflict the brown disk of malnutrition on her
+me, checking watch: it’s almost time to torture the baby again. bring her to me me so that we can inflict the brown disk of malnutrition on her